We make a LOT of bread, but that's not why we're here.

 We are here because we dig our community--the people, the food, the music, the land, the water... the whole big thing of it.

-Here are some examples of what we do when we're not baking bread:
+Here are some examples of what we do when we're not at the oven:

 BREAK BREAD, NOT SHALE